 - Staying in Nice or elsewhere outside of Monaco can shave hundreds off of your accommodation bill leaving you with more to spend on the F1 tickets you really want.

 - Make a holiday of going to the Grand Prix.
-Monaco’s high ticket prices seem a lot more value when you take advantage of all the other great activities you can cram in whilst in the region (see below for more detail).
+Monaco’s high ticket prices seem a lot more value when you take advantage of all the other great activities you can cram in whilst in the region.

-- There may be no F1 on Friday but don’t miss the Porche SuperCup and F2 action in the morning.
-And the best thing is, it’s all free.
+- There may be no F1 on Thursday anymore but don’t miss the Porche SuperCup and F2 action which is free to attend.

 Things to do near Monaco – Attractions away from the circuit

 Value is not a word usually associated with the Monaco Grand Prix, but when you consider the wealth of additional attractions in the region it’s easy to have a change of mind.
-Traveling to Monaco you soon realize your efforts and expenses are rewarded by more than just the grand prix.
-Even solely from a petrol heads perspective the place just keeps on giving.
+Traveling to Monaco you soon realize your efforts and expenses are rewarded by more than just the Grand Prix.
+Even solely from a motorsport enthusiast’s perspective the place just keeps on giving.